-Success criteria -All pupils make at least expected progress from their starting points -Pupils have regular opportunities to practise and consolidate key skills in R,W,M, S&L, handwriting and mental and written arithmetic skills interventions are measured and short term for impact -Little Wandle phonic scheme purchased and implemented by Reading Lead a love of reading is fostered resulting in all pupils enjoying reading a wide range of texts termly pupil progress meetings ensure pupils are progressing and needs are well met
+children.
+Some children have gaps and misconceptions and find it difficult to retain and recall prior knowledge.
+Intended outcome Success criteria -Identified pupils maintain the standard of attainment they achieved at the end of the previous year. -Those that have been identified make -All pupils make at least expected progress from their starting points -Pupils have regular opportunities to practise and consolidate key skills in R,W,M, S&L, handwriting and mental and written arithmetic skills progress/catch up -Pupils learn well and show consolidation of basic skills interventions are measured and short term for impact -Pupils receive and show impact from targeted high quality intervention -Little Wandle phonic scheme adapted and reviewed by Reading Lead -Pupils are well supported within the whole class a love of reading is fostered resulting in all pupils enjoying reading a wide range of texts -Pupils enjoy a positive reading culture termly pupil progress meetings ensure pupils are progressing and needs are well met -Pupils are encouraged to access our high quality books and reading role models Challenge 2: Some PP/disadvantaged children have limited experiences beyond their immediate community.
+Some pupils have limited access to books, writing and drawing materials and technology.

-Intended outcome Success criteria -Pupils scope is broadened as they are given wide experiences beyond that of the -Cultural Capital events local community.
+Intended outcome Success criteria -Pupils scope is broadened as they are -Cultural Capital events given wide experiences beyond that of the local community.
 Teachers ensure learning is memorable and plan a wide range of activities to inspire.
 They have a breadth of experience enabling them to contextualise their learning. -Pupils enjoy an exciting, engaging and relevant curriculum.
 Children are exposed to a wide range of social, cultural, enrichment and sporting experiences within and beyond the school day.
 Curriculum lead works closely with subject leaders to ensure the relevance of the curriculum on offer. -Subject leaders gather pupil voice views to ensure their subject is being taught well.
-Scrutinies ensure the learning is appropriate and relevant for all pupils. -Teachers model behaviour for learning -Support staff are used effectively to challenge and guide children without creating an over reliance on support - Staff training weekly ensures all are working together to the common aims and applying similar strategies for learning.
+Scrutinies ensure the learning is appropriate and relevant for all pupils. -Teachers model behaviour for learning -Support staff are used effectively to challenge and guide children without creating an over reliance on support Staff training weekly ensures all are working together to the common aims and applying similar strategies for learning.

 Challenge 3: Some children require pastoral care support to develop their self care skills, organisational skills, speaking and listening skills, resilience and determination.

-Intended outcome Success criteria -Pupils manage their self care skills well and are confident in the school environment - lesson observations, learning walks and drop in visits show children care well for themselves and operate with confidence within the classroom -Pupils know how to keep safe at home and in school pupil voice meetings show that pupils have age appropriate self-organisation skills -Pupils show resilience in their learning and daily school life -staff are seen to encourage pupils to develop age appropriate independence -Pupils understand how to be determined and to persist when struggling - staff meet pupils needs only when necessary encouraging them to do as much for themselves as they possibly can in small steps
+Intended outcome Success criteria -Pupils manage their self care skills well and are confident in the school environment lesson observations, learning walks and drop in visits show children care well for themselves and operate with confidence within the classroom -Pupils know how to keep safe at home and in school pupil voice meetings show that pupils have age appropriate self-organisation skills -Pupils show resilience in their learning and daily school life -staff are seen to encourage pupils to develop age appropriate independence -Pupils understand how to be determined and to persist when struggling - staff meet pupils needs only when necessary encouraging them to do as much for themselves as they possibly can in small steps